- SQL Interval Format

 - ISO Duration Format

 ISO Designator Definition P Duration.
 It is always at the beginning.
-Y Year.
+D Day.
 It follows the number of days.
 T Time.
 It precedes the time elements H, M, and S. H Hour.
 It follows the number of hours.
 M Minutes.
 It follows the number of minutes.
 S Second.
 It follows the number of seconds.

 You can also pass arguments with data types that can be converted to the above types using the implicit data type conversion rules that apply to UDFs.